Perfect Balsamic Glaze

 More delicious sauces:

-• As mentioned above, it is important to use high-quality balsamic vinegar.
+• It is important to use high-quality balsamic vinegar.
 Look for those made in Reggio Emilia or Modena, Italy.
 These are the two top-rated producers of balsamic vinegar.

 • Another thing to note is that balsamic glaze is also referred to as balsamic reduction by most people.
 So, when you see the words “balsamic reduction,” it typically means balsamic glaze rather than the actual process of reducing the sauce.